 These words open up the secret of incarnation to us.
 Externally, Jesus looks like an ordinary person.
 However, spiritually, He is the God of heaven and the Creator of all things.
 God’s incarnation is essentially God embodying flesh and coming to earth to do His work.
 Therefore, the truth of Jesus being nailed to the cross and resurrecting is the revealing of the Lord’s spirit to man and not what we imagine as the death of Jesus on the cross.

 Some people perhaps say that it is recorded in the Bible that after Jesus was baptized in the Jordan river, there was a voice from heaven that said, “This is my beloved Son, in whom I am well pleased” (2 Peter 1:17).
 Moreover, Jesus called the God in heaven Father.
-Doesn’t this indicate that Jesus is the?
+Doesn’t this indicate that Jesus is the son of God?
 If He is God Himself, how can He called the God in heaven Father?
 Don’t be worried, the following words explain this conundrum, “There are still those who say, ‘Did not God expressly state that Jesus was His beloved Son?’
 ‘Jesus is the beloved Son of God, in whom He is well pleased’ was certainly spoken by God Himself.
 That was God bearing witness to Himself, but merely from a different perspective, that of the Spirit in heaven bearing witness to His own incarnation.
 Jesus is His incarnation, not His Son in heaven.
 Do you understand?
 Do not the words of Jesus, ‘The Father is in Me and I am in the Father,’ indicate that They are one Spirit?
 And is it not because of the incarnation that They were separated between heaven and earth?
 In reality, They are still one; no matter what, it is simply God bearing witness to Himself.”
 These words indicate to us that Jesus is the heavenly God.
 Since none of us recognized God when He became flesh, God spoke from the perspective of the spirit and bore witness to His own incarnation.
 When Jesus called the God in heaven Father, He was saying this from the perspective of the Son of man as well as the perspective of a creation addressing the heavenly God.
 In fact, Jesus is God Himself!
-Just as the Bible says, “but the gift of God is through Jesus Christ our Lord” (Romans 6:23).
+Just as the Bible says, “but the gift of God isthrough Jesus Christ our Lord” (Romans 6:23).